-A letter to the American president about MLK's release from jail was found in the Martin Buber Archive at the National Library of Israel.
+From the Martin Buber Archive: A letter to the American president about MLK's 1965 release from jail

 Word of the jailing and release of Martin Luther King Jr. from an Alabama jail in February 1965 reached Jerusalem quickly and drove some of Israel’s intellectual elite to write to President Lyndon B. Johnson about it.

-Just a few months after receiving the Nobel Prize, King was jailed on February 2, 1965 after leading some 300 protestors in Selma, Alabama.
+Just a few months after receiving the Nobel Prize, King had been jailed on February 2, 1965 after leading some 300 protestors in Selma, Alabama.
 He would quickly be released and meet with President Johnson just a few days later to discuss voters’ rights.

 Dear Mr. President,

 We are taking the liberty to express our deep satisfaction that Dr. Martin Luther King Jr. is now again a free man and can continue his righteous fight for the equality of his people, a fight to which you Mr. President, have given your full assistance.